flame-engine/flame/doc/effects.md

 ## Common for paint effects

-Flame provides an useful mixin that adds paint variables to your components, that is used by some of Flame's own components like `SpriteComponent`, `SpriteAnimationComponent`, but you can also use it on you any custom component that your game has, and any component that uses that mixin can have paint affects applied to it.
+Flame provides an useful mixin that adds paint variables to your components.
+This mixin is used by some of Flame's own components like `SpriteComponent`, `SpriteAnimationComponent`, but you can also use it on you any of your custom components.
+Any component that uses this mixin can have paint effects applied to it.

 By default all effects will animate the main paint of the component, that can be changed by passing a `paintId` to the effect contructor.
 This can be useful for when you have a component that have multiple paints, for example a component which has a foreground and background layer.

-Check below for a list of the available paint effects
+Below is a list of the available paint effects.

 ## OpacityEffect

-This effect allows you animate the opacity of your paint, it receives a double for the opacity, which must be between 0 and 1 (including) and a duration in seconds, represented by a double as well.
+This effect allows you animate the opacity of your paint.
+It receives a double for the opacity, which must be between 0 and 1 (including), and a duration in seconds, represented by a double as well.

 Usage example: